Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/sample-multiplay.md

 # Multiplay Sample

 The `Multiplay` sample can stream video and audio to multi Unity applications.
+This sample works with the combination of Unity-Unity or Unity-Browser.

 ## Usage